siddhartha-star-dev/RichMindset/README.md

 # cash_flow_management
-This project is the starting point for a new django backend project.
+This project is the django backend project.
 It is based on the DRF framework.
+It provides Rest api to be integrated with web frontend made by Javascript, HTML, CSS and app made by Java + XML.

 # Project dev details